Presidency of Thomas Jefferson

 During his second term, Jefferson's attention was focused on the trial of then former Vice President Aaron Burr for treason, which resulted in an acquittal, and on the issue of slavery, specifically the importation of slaves from abroad.
 In 1806, he denounced the international slave trade as a "violation of human rights" and called upon Congress to criminalize it.
 Congress responded by approving the Act Prohibiting Importation of Slaves the following year.
-Rising tensions between the United States and Britain dominated the final years of Jefferson's second term, as the Royal Navy began impressing sailors from American ships and attacking American shipping.
+Jefferson appointed Henry Brockholst Livingston and Thomas Todd to the Supreme Court in 1806 and 1807, respectively.
+The final years of Jefferson's second term were dominated by rising tensions between the United States and Britain, as the Royal Navy began impressing sailors from American ships and attacking American shipping.
 Jefferson rejected war and instead used economic threats and embargoes that ultimately hurt the U.S. more than Britain.
 The disputes with Britain continued after Jefferson left office, eventually leading to the War of 1812.

 Despite the economic and political troubles caused by naval tensions with Britain, Jefferson was succeeded by his preferred successor in the form of James Madison.
-His legacy remained highly influential until the American Civil War, but his reputation has ebbed and flowed since then.
-Nonetheless, in surveys of academic historians and political scientists, Jefferson is consistently ranked as one of the nation's most esteemed presidents.
+His presidency remained highly influential until the American Civil War, but his legacy has shifted and changed overtime, especially regarding his views on slavery.
+Nonetheless, historical rankings consistently place Jefferson among the nation's most esteemed presidents, and he has been extensively memorialized as an icon of American culture and American republicanism.